1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Call your doctor if:

-Severe cases may need IV fluids or antibiotics.
+Severe cases may require IV fluids or antibiotics.

 8. How to Prevent Bacterial Gastroenteritis

-Pro Tip: Carry hand sanitizer when dining out.
+Pro Tip: Always carry hand sanitizer when dining out.

 9. Local Tips from GastroDoxs